 Bo: Well that's the crazy thing about, like, SNL used to parody commercials, right?
 With all their funny parody commercials—

-Jerrod: How do you parody a GEICO commercial?
+Jerrod: How would you parody a GEICO commercial?

-Bo: How would you parody an Axe Body Spray.
-"Oh, they’re making fun of the fact that when you put on Axe Body Spray, 20 girls jump on you," and yet people buy Axe body spray thinking--it’s so weird.
-It’s like it’s real-- and it grosses me deeply, when I feel like...this is going to be hard for me, I shouldn’t say this but this--I’m never going to work on anything like that.
-I’ll never be asked.
-But like, Deadpool is so deeply troubling to me because it’s like a billion dollar corporation winking at the audience and everyone is just totally cool with it.
-You know what I mean?
+Bo: How would you parody an Axe Body Spray—they’re making fun of the fact that when you put on Axe Body Spray, 20 girls jump on you, and yet people buy Axe Body Spray thinking—it’s so weird.
+It’s like there’s a real—and it grosses me out deeply, when I feel like—this is going to be hard for me, I shouldn’t say this, but I’m never going to work on anything like this, I’ll never be asked.
+But like, Deadpool is so deeply troubling to me, because it’s like a billion dollar corporation winking at the audience, and everyone is just totally cool with it.
 It’s a 200 million dollar movie with a guy being like, “Here is the trailer for my stupid movie, watch it you idiots,” and everyone is like, “Yeah, he gets it.”
 I’m like, “Does he?
 Does Deadpool get it?”
-You know, that makes me look at stuff and go like, “Man, like, irony is, and all that stuff is just toothless.”
+You know, that makes me look at stuff and go, man, like, irony is—and all that stuff is just toothless.

 Jerrod: That is such a victory in the world.
-Film marketing, they’re going crazy--
+Film marketing, they are going crazy—

 Jerrod: —over Deadpool.
 I can’t wait to see other people also trying to go like, “Yeah, fuck you, you idiots.
 Come see my movie.”

 Jerrod: I did enjoy him killing Mario Lopez on the first run though.

 Bo: Is that what happens?
 I didn’t see the movie.